alvaroreig/productivity-dashboard/README.md

 Just a simple Python/Flask app that retrieves tasks (from Todoist) and events (from Google Calendar) and displays them in a simple view designed for a Kindle Touch.

-Settings are configured in the .env file (check .env-sample).
+Settings are configured in the .env file (check .env-sample) and in credentials.json (for Google Calendar integration).

 ![](resources/img/kindle.jpg)